 I hope this guide was useful for those looking for a coffee shop for digital nomads in Playa del Carmen!
 What’s your work style?
-Do you prefer to work from the quiet of your home or enjoy being around other people?
+Do you prefer to work from the quiet of your apartment rental or enjoy being around other people?
 I definitely like to change up the scenery and work from a cafe or coworking space every once in a while.